 When Income Growth Is Bad News

-Second on the podium is Houston’s 77007, which ranked #19 overall, and which is also the only one out of the top 20 with a median household income above $100K.
-But what landed it on this list is the fact that just a decade and a half ago its median income was less than half of the current sum.
+Second on the podium is Houston’s 77007 ZIP code (encompassing the neighborhood of Washington Ave. – Memorial Park) which ranked #19 overall.
+What’s more, this is the only ZIP code out of the top 20 with a median household income above $100K.
+But what landed it on this list is the fact that just a decade and a half ago its median income was less than 50% of the current figure.

-ZIP code 20005 from DC takes home the medal for third-highest income growth – the neighborhood in the State Capital’s downtown area saw its median income blown to the stratosphere, from around $46,000 to over $95,000!
+ZIP code 20005 (or Downtown Washington in Washington, DC) takes home the gold medal for third-highest income growth — this upscale neighborhood in the State Capital saw its median income blown to the stratosphere, from around $46,000 to over $95,000.
+Completing the podium in terms of income growth are ZIPs in Williston, ND, and Seattle, WA.

-Talking about incomes, a sobering example is Downtown LA’s ZIP code 90014, which although didn’t make the podium in this breakdown with its 95% increase in median household income, it took the first place overall.
-In spite of both the significant income growth, the majority of its residents still live under the poverty line as the median household income in 2016 was $24,670.
-The same is true to its next-door neighbor, 90013 which also registered a high, 77% income growth, and which is the 12th most gentrified in the nation, with a median income of just $23,078.
+Talking about incomes, a sobering example is Los Angeles’ ZIP code 90014, which encompasses the centrally located neighborhoods of Gallery Row, Fashion District and Downtown Los Angeles.
+Although it didn’t make the podium in this breakdown with its 95% increase in median household income, it did take first place overall.
+In spite of the significant income growth, the majority of its residents still live under the poverty line as the median household income in 2016 was $24,670.
+The same is true for its next-door neighbor, 90013 (or the Wholesale District) which also registered a high, 77% income growth and is the 12th most gentrified in the nation, with a median income of just $23,078.

 Long-Time Residents Forced to Compete with High Influx of Intellectual Newcomers

 Yet again, we revisit 90014 in Downtown Los Angeles, as this is where the number of residents holding a higher education degree has increased the most out of all ZIPs analyzed, more than nine times, registering a whopping 857% increase.
-Next in line are 33547 in Lithia, FL near Tampa, with a much lower, yet still frightening 449.9% expansion; and another ZIP at the edge of Downtown LA, 90017 with 445.5%.
+Next in line is 33547 in Lithia, FL, located in Hillsborough County, near Tampa, with a much lower, yet still astounding 449.9% expansion.
+Next comes another ZIP at the edge of Downtown LA, 90017, with an increase of 445.5%.